crw-b/GitHub-Actions-Practice/README.md

 9. Add, commit, and push your changes to your forked repo.

+10. Then, you will want to tag this action so you can reference it later.
+Type the following into your terminal with any message you'd like (the v1 is what we'll actually reference the tag with):

+///////
+$ git tag -a -m 'SOME MESSAGE' v1
+//////
+$ git push --follow-tags
+//////

-10. Create a folder named '.github/workflows' and create a file inside named 'main.yml'.
+11. Create a folder named '.github/workflows' and create a file inside named 'main.yml'.
 This will be a path for you to access your workflows from your local.
 The following instructions will only work for a public github repo.

+12. Inside of main you will paste the following code:

+////

+ on: [push]

+jobs:
+  hello_world_job:
+    runs-on: ubuntu-latest
+    name: A job to say hello
+    steps:
+    - name: Hello world action step
+      id: hello
+      uses: YOUR-GITHUB-USERNAME/github-actions-practice@v1
+      with:
+        who-to-greet: 'YOUR NAME HERE'
+    # Use the output from the `hello` step
+    - name: Get the output time
+      run: echo "The time was ${{ steps.hello.outputs.time }}"

+/////

+Be sure to replace 'YOUR-GITHUB-USERNAME' with your github username so that the action can follow the correct path and you can replace YOUR NAME HERE with whatever variable you want to pass through.

+12.